phitaylr/trojancs.org/content/xplore.md

 2. Make the servo wait when it gets to the end of each part of its sweep
 1. Add a second servo that goes in opposite directions
 1. Add an LED or two that do things in a pattern with the servos.

+## 3d Printing

+Join our class on [TinkerCad](https://www.tinkercad.com/joinclass).
+The join code is YXFJXSX7R.